karmapa/kagyumonlam.org/src/attend/travel/index.md

 # <a name="10"></a>Other Useful Tips:

-* India has only one time zone and does not adopt daylight saving time (DST).
+* India has only one time zone and does not adopt daylight savings time.
 It is 13 hours and 30 minutes ahead of the Pacific Time of North America during non-DST period, or 12 hours 30 minutes during DST period.
 It is 2 hours and 30 minutes behind Taiwan, Hong Kong, and China.
 * Electricity is 220-240 volts AC, and unstable in most areas.
 India uses 2- or 3-round-pin plugs but socket sizes vary and may not be always available at hotels.
 You may want to bring a universal adaptor and/or transformers.
 * Reception of cell/mobile phones is not stable, but there are many STD/ISD phone booths to make international calls at low rates.
 * Mobile networks do not always have good data connectivity, and even hotel wifi can be spotty.
 Do not count on being able to access the internet from your phone or smart device.
 Please print and securely store any important documents (such as travel documents, insurance and medical information, copies of your passport, etc.)